Boo Harvey: St. John's

 After his stint in Texas, Harvey went back to Queens in 1987.
-He said that the time spent away from home made homesick, which is why he decided to attend St. John's University instead of Syracuse.
+He said that the time spent away from home made him homesick, which is why he decided to attend St. John's University instead of Syracuse.
 The school is located in Queens, making the decision easy for him.
 Harvey also admitted that St. John's did not recruit him while he was in high school because they already had Mark Jackson at the point guard position.
 By the time he returned in 1987, the Redmen had a spot available for him, so he jumped on the opportunity.

 Harvey started as a junior in 1987–88.
 He averaged 11.9 and 4.8 assists in 27 games played, but failed to show any shooting range, connecting on only 15-of-39 three-point attempts.
 Harvey did not thrive playing in a half-court offense, something he later said he found difficult to do.

 In what should have been his senior season in 1988–89, Harvey was forced to sit out due to academic ineligibility from the year before.
 He was also suspended for one game by the NCAA for playing in an unsanctioned summer league game.
 A referee was killed by a player toward the end of that game over a disputed call.
 Despite being forced to miss the season, Harvey retained his NCAA athlete eligibility to finish his career the following year.
 He also credited his year off as a catalyst for his understanding of how to run a half-court offense by being forced to watch it daily.